Young members policy

 • Inappropriate behaviour - includes harmful behaviour like bullying and harassment, unsafe behaviour, as well as behaviour which is disruptive to an activity or others.
 Relational conflict isn’t considered to be inappropriate behaviour, unless it’s ongoing and unable to be resolved.

-Young membership is open to any girl or young woman aged from 4 to 19, though as a reasonable adjustment only, we can be flexible on the upper age range.
-Before welcoming a young member or young volunteer to the unit, volunteers must follow our guidance.
+Young membership is open to any girl or young woman aged from 4 to 18, up to their 19th birthday, though as a reasonable adjustment only, we can be flexible on the upper age range of a section.
+Find out more in our guidance on starting new young members.

-Volunteers should encourage parents or carers to put their personal details on our membership system (‘GO’).
-Parents or carers, or volunteers, should update them if things change.
+Volunteers should encourage parents or carers to put their personal details on our membership system GO.
+It is important for parents or carers or volunteers to keep this information updated if there are any changes.

 We invite all young members to make the promise.
 The unit leadership team should work with young members to prepare unit guidelines.
 This is so everyone understands how they should behave with one another.